darenr/art-dataset-nlp-experiments/README.md

 of interpretive text that describes the work beyond the meta data (size, date etc.) Unfortunately not many of the works contain additional text, but for those that do I scrape the site and add the data to the csv.

-This textual data is used for tf.idf based kek phrase extraction and for example to build word clouds.
+This textual data will be used for

+- key phrase extraction
+- to build word clouds

 ### Plan